uschmidt/uschmidt.github.io/misc/terms-of-use.md

 ## GNU GENERAL PUBLIC LICENSE
 ___Version 3, 29 June 2007___

-Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
+Copyright &copy; 2007 Free Software Foundation, Inc. <http://fsf.org/>
 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
 Preamble